Compare home insurance quotes: 2024 marketplace

 Home insurance company reviews

-Our company ratings and home insurance reviews are based on many of the same factors to consider while comparing home insurance quotes, including average rates, coverage options, customer service, and financial ratings.
+Like our Policygenius ratings, our home insurance reviews are based on the same factors to consider while comparing home insurance quotes, including average rates, coverage options, customer service, and financial ratings.
 And for a more personalized recommendation, you can refer to our list of the best home insurance companies for a variety of coverage needs and preferences.

 Here’s an in-depth look at five top rated companies that offer home insurance quotes through Policygenius.